 Grade 7 - 9

-Building upon programming and pedagogy at the 4 - 6 level programming at the grade 7 - 9 level will prepare students for Advanced Placement (AP) or International Baccalaureate (IB) diploma programs in high school.
-AP or IB students typically know how they learn best, have excellent self-discipline, can work effectively with others, and are motivated by the challenge of academic rigor.
+Building upon programming and pedagogy at the 4 - 6 level programming at the grade 7 - 9 level will prepare students for Advanced Placement (AP) in high school.
+AP students typically know how they learn best, have excellent self-discipline, can work effectively with others, and are motivated by the challenge of academic rigor.
 Our school will offer Enhanced Academic Programming(EAP).

 Tiered and extension activities that will challenge some students will be offered to compliment some areas of the Alberta Program of Studies in language arts (7,8,9) and mathematics (8,9) in the second and third term of each grade level.
 Students who apply for the EAP program must provide documentation from previous grades that would support high academic achievement.